Thiriss/Inventory-Gun/README.md

  10/02/2025
 - **General Works**: Prepared the proposal presentation, outlining the project's goals, objectives, and approach.
 - **Communication** : Focused on preparing to determine the most suitable communication protocol for the RFID system, ensuring seamless data transmission.
-- **Software Development**: Continued research on suitable software solutions for the user interface, ensuring that the system can be effectively utilized by users for easy interaction and inventory management.
+- **Software Development**: Researched how to connect Laravel to MQTT broker, Set up the MQTT connection system.
 - **Hardware Development** : Continued simulating and designing the antenna, refining the model to meet the project's requirements.

 ### **Week-3**
  17/02/2025
 - **Communication**: Defining the right communication line and protocol, considered using the MQTT protocol, which was recently learned in the workshop.
-- **Software Development**: Conducted research on APIs for cloud interaction, focusing on how the system can effectively integrate with the cloud for real-time data processing.
+- **Software Development**: Researched real-time data display on dashboard, Designed Database Schema.
 - **Hardware Development**: Encountered an issue with the antenna, facing a high S11 value.
 The S11 value should be at least below -10 dB, and efforts are ongoing to address this problem.

   <img src="https://github.com/user-attachments/assets/15a99e80-942e-489e-abbe-a53b5625f6b3" width="600" />